Contemporary War Paintings - Modern War Art by UK Artist

 The Menin Road

-was much fought over essentially because it was a few feet higher than the surrounding fields and gave the troops some advantage - they had the high ground for a while.
-Ownership changed hands frequently during the battles.
-I have used the same design for the war painting three times below to experiment with colour or the absence of colour in the artwork.
-They are, as usual, abstract war art
+The Menin Road was fought over repeatedly because it lay a few feet higher than the surrounding fields giving the troops who held it the advantage of higher ground.
+It changed hands frequently during the battles.
+I used the same design for these three contemporary war paintings, experimenting with colour and its absence to see how each version changed the feeling of the work.

 Daddy

-This World War One painting is for all those children who thought their fathers were now monuments.
-Can you see the small child in the bottom left?
-Click to see War Monuments - Daddy
+This World War One painting is for all those children whose fathers went to war and never came home.
+For them, a father was a name on a monument.
+Can you see the small child in the bottom left? - War Monuments - Daddy

 Poppies